Databus API

 A SHACL validation service is available to test datasets prior to upload to the Artsdata Databus.
 This RESTful API service receives parameters for the SHACL file to apply and the data graph to test.
 Contact Culture Creates for access to this service.

-Uploading data to the Graph-store API requires secure authentication.
+Uploading data to the Database API requires secure authentication.
+Artsdata can use either Github or WebID for authentication.
 Culture Creates is testing WebID as a novel way to identify and authenticate users.
 WebID has the advantage of enabling the user to be the main authority of their data.
 Authentication is done with the user’s own secure key.
-In comparison to other services like Facebook Login, LinkedIn or OpenID, wuth WebID the user is the owner of their data and of the secure key and therefore their own authority.
+In comparison to other services like Facebook Login, LinkedIn or OpenID, when using WebID the user remains the owner of their data and of the secure key and therefore represent their own authority.
 The WebID workflow uses public/private key cryptography and client certificate authorization to establish secure, authenticated HTTPS connections.
 See https://github.com/dbpedia/webid for more info.